ricardonadao/ricardonadao.github.io/_posts/2018-11-11-nsx-using-vxlan-logical-switches-transport-vsan-vmotion-traffic.md

 tags: [ nsx, vmware, networking, nested, vsan, sddc ]
 toc: true
 ---
-The title seems weird and at first glance we will thing... **NO WAY**
+The title seems weird and at first glance we will think... **NO WAY**

 However lets dig a bit more in what is the idea behind it?